Frequently Asked Questions Related to Mining

 - Where can I find geophysical logs for wells intersecting uranium prospects?

-- These logs are in the Petroleum Records library at the NMBG&MR.
+- These logs are in our Petroleum Records library.

 - How do I file a mining claim?